 A close relative to the Hasselback potato – the roasted accordion potatoes – or maybe a relative to the scalloped potatoes, minus the sauce.
 Whichever one you pick, this dish is easy to make and results in a side dish with a crispy crack to it.

-There is only a risky part about this dish and that is to keep in truly vegan/vegetarian.
-Slicing the potatoes thin is not without risking your skin, at least it is for me.
-I don’t have a mandoline slicer, I cut the potatoes with a grater that has a slot for slices and then you risk slicing you finger, thumb or the thenar of your hand, the area where the thumb meets the palm (what I always call the human drumstick).
-Luckily, this time I came out of the battle unscathed.
+If you want to keep the dish truly vegan or vegetarian, be careful with the slicing, avoid that you cut your fingers.
+Slicing the potatoes thin is not without risking your skin.
+You can use a mandoline, or you can use a grater that has a slot for making slices.
+It is a little risky, especially when you don’t have that additional gizmo to hold on to your potato.
+Slicing your finger, thumb or the thenar of your hand, the area where the thumb meets the palm (what I always call the human drumstick) is no fun.
 Of course you can also use a sharp knife.

 I used russet potatoes for this dish and left the skin on.
 It is a rather thick skin, so slice the potatoes thin and you will get crackling crispy skin after roasting; thicker slices may become a chewing nightmare.

-Furthermore I used rosemary and coarse kosher salt; rosemary is a powerful herb and you only need a little bit to get the roasty flavor; the added coarse salt gives it an additional crack.
-Rosemary and roasted potatoes; that’s aromas from the Provence isn’t it.
+Furthermore, I used rosemary and coarse kosher salt; rosemary is a powerful herb and you only need a little bit to get the roasty flavor.
+The added coarse salt gives it an additional crack.
+Rosemary and roasted potatoes; that’s aromas from the French Provence isn’t it.